SharmaRithik/exploring_flash_attention/flash_attention_v1_tiled_d/README.md

 ### CUDA Implementation

 #### `CUDA/flash_attention_v1.h`
 Complete CUDA kernel with **true d-tiling** - loads only tile-sized chunks into shared memory.
+This is the **baseline** implementation using standard CUDA cores.

 **Key features:**
 - **True memory-efficient d-tiling:**